You qualify for the payment if you are aged under 66 years of age with at least one relevant child (see Section 3) and:

 For more information on the Habitual Residence Condition log on to www.welfare.ie.

-If you are separated or divorced or your civil partnership or civil union has been dissolved, you must have:
+If you are separated or divorced or your civil partnership has been dissolved, you must have:

 - been separated from your spouse or civil partner for at least 3 months, and